Percy Bysshe Shelley: Italy

 Meanwhile, Shelley was writing A Philosophical View of Reform, a political essay which he had begun in Rome.
 The unfinished essay, which remained unpublished in Shelley's lifetime, has been called "one of the most advanced and sophisticated documents of political philosophy in the nineteenth century".

 Another crisis erupted in June when Shelley claimed that he had been assaulted in the Pisan post office by a man accusing him of foul crimes.
 Shelley's biographer James Bieri suggests that this incident was possibly a delusional episode brought on by extreme stress, as Shelley was being blackmailed by a former servant, Paolo Foggi, over baby Elena.
-It is likely that the blackmail was connected with a story spread by another former servant, Elise Foggi, that Shelley had fathered a child to Claire in Naples and had sent it to a foundling home.
+It is likely that the blackmail was connected with a story spread by another former servant, Elise Foggi, that Shelley had fathered a child by Claire in Naples and had sent it to a foundling home.
 Shelley, Claire and Mary denied this story, and Elise later recanted.

 In July, hearing that John Keats was seriously ill in England, Shelley wrote to the poet inviting him to stay with him at Pisa.
 Keats replied with hopes of seeing him, but instead, arrangements were made for Keats to travel to Rome.
 Following the death of Keats in 1821, Shelley wrote Adonais, which Harold Bloom considers one of the major pastoral elegies.
 The poem was published in Pisa in July 1821, but sold few copies.

 In early July 1820, Shelley heard that baby Elena had died on 9 June.
 In the months following the post office incident and Elena's death, relations between Mary and Claire deteriorated and Claire spent most of the next two years living separately from the Shelleys, mainly in Florence.

-That December Shelley met Teresa (Emilia) Viviani, who was the 19-year-old daughter of the Governor of Pisa and was living in a convent awaiting a suitable marriage.
-Shelley visited her several times over the next few months and they started a passionate correspondence which dwindled after her marriage the following September.
+That December, Shelley met Teresa (Emilia) Viviani, the 19-year-old daughter of the Governor of Pisa, who was living in a convent awaiting a suitable marriage.
+Shelley visited her several times over the next few months and they started a passionate correspondence, which dwindled after her marriage the following September.
 Emilia was the inspiration for Shelley's major poem Epipsychidion.

-In March 1821 Shelley completed "A Defence of Poetry", a response to Peacock's article "The Four Ages of Poetry".
+In March 1821, Shelley completed "A Defence of Poetry", a response to Peacock's article "The Four Ages of Poetry".
 Shelley's essay, with its famous conclusion "Poets are the unacknowledged legislators of the world", remained unpublished in his lifetime.